langchain-ai/langchain/libs/cli/DOCS.md

 **Commands**:

-* `add`: Adds the specified package to the current...
+* `add`: Adds the specified template to the current...
-* `install`
-* `list`: Lists all packages in the current...
 * `new`: Create a new LangServe application.
 * `remove`: Removes the specified package from the...
 * `serve`: Starts the LangServe app.

 ### `langchain app add`

-Adds the specified package to the current LangServe app.
+Adds the specified template to the current LangServe app.

 e.g.:
 langchain app add extraction-openai-functions